ktquez/vue-disqus/README.md

 # vue-disqus for Vue 3

 ---
-🔥 WORKING IN PROGRESS

 🔥 HEADS UP!
 You are in the Vue 3 compatible branch, [check the branch for Vue 2 support](https://github.com/ktquez/vue-disqus).

 ---

-Vue component to integrate Disqus comments in your application [Vue.js](http://vuejs.org/), with support for SPA and Vue 2.*
+Vue component to integrate Disqus comments in your application [Vue.js](http://vuejs.org/), with support for SPA ([Vue 2](https://github.com/ktquez/vue-disqus/tree/master) & [Vue 3](https://github.com/ktquez/vue-disqus/tree/next))

+## Features

+- Events for all disqus callbacks;
+- Lazy load (by IntersectionObserver);
+- Support a Page and SSO config with props validator;
+- Update disqus automatically when language changes occur;
+- Possibility to use the reset method (using ref);
+- DisqusCount component;
 ## Links

 - [Documentation](https://ktquez.github.io/vue-disqus)